Super-Protocol/docs/docs/marketplace/guides/log-in.md

 ## Contact Super Protocol

-If you face any issues, do not hesitate to contact the Super Protocol team on [Discord](https://discord.gg/superprotocol) or via the [contact form](https://superprotocol.zendesk.com/hc/en-us/requests/new) for assistance.
+If you face any issues, contact the Super Protocol team on [Discord](https://discord.gg/superprotocol) or via the [contact form](https://superprotocol.zendesk.com/hc/en-us/requests/new) for assistance.